google-github-actions/deploy-cloud-functions/README.md

 - `max_instances`: (Optional) The maximum number of instances for the function.

+- `https_trigger_security_level`: (Optional) The security level for an HTTP(s)trigger.
+If set to `"secure_always"`, the function will only be accessible over the https protocol.
+If set to `"secure_optional"`, the function will be accessible over the http and https protocols.
+The default value is `"security_level_unspecified"`, which uses the platform's default value.
+We recommend setting this value to `"secure_always"` unless you need your function to be accessible over a non-TLS connection.

 - `event_trigger_type`: (Optional) Specifies which action should trigger the function.
 Defaults to creation of http trigger.

 - `event_trigger_resource`: (Optional) Specifies which resource from eventTrigger is observed.